Query Driven-Graph Neural Networks for Community Search: From Non-Attributed, Attributed, to Interactive Attributed: AQD-GNN Model for ACS

-In Eq.\eqref{eq:QD-GCN}, we aggregate three encoders to fuse all types of information and obtain the final output.
-In order to consider the correlation between structure and attribute and process these two types of information simultaneously, we use $H_{FF}$ as the input of the structure encoder and attribute encoder as Eq.~\eqref{eq:hsl} and Eq.~\eqref{eq:hvl} show.

-For the structure encoder, this fusion operation transmits the query-specific attribute features and stable graph features into the structure encoder and delivers these features between vertices.
-For the attribute encoder, it enriches the features passed on the bipartite graph with local structure of query and global graph features.
-In this way, structure features and attribute features learned by \QD will influence each other and these two encoders are not independent, thus \QD is able to learn local structure and related attribute information of queries simultaneously.
+In Eq.~\eqref{eq:ACS-GCN-Fuse}, we aggregate the three encoders to fuse all types of node embeddings.
+In order to consider the correlation between structure and attribute and process these two types of information simultaneously, we replace the input node features in the intermediate layers with the fused feature $\boldsymbol{h}_{{FF}}$ in Query Encoder and Attribute Encoder as shown in Figure~\ref{fig:framework-b}.
+Graph Encoder just uses the output of itself in the $l$-th layer $\boldsymbol{h}_{G}^{(l)}$ as the input of the $(l+1)$-th layer to capture the global query-independent node embeddings, as Feature Fusion does in \QD.
+For Query Encoder, this fusion operation transmits the query-specific attribute features and global graph features into Query Encoder and delivers these features between vertices.
+Similar to Feature Fusion in \QD, we employ $\hat{\boldsymbol{h}}_Q$ in Eq.~\eqref{eq:hsl} as the input features for Query Encoder, and rewrite the propagation function in Eq.~\eqref{eq:SE-encoder2}.
+For Attribute Encoder, Feature Fusion enriches the features passed on the bipartite graph with local query structure and global graph features.
+Similar to Query Encoder, we replace the input node features in Eq.~\eqref{eq:AE-encoder-N->A} with fused features when propagating from the node side to the attribute side.
+We define $\hat{\boldsymbol{h}}_N$ as the input node features: In this way, the structure features and attribute features learned by \AQD can influence each other and these two encoders are correlated.
+Thus \AQD is able to learn local structure and related attribute information of queries simultaneously. \AQD provides an end-to-end attributed community search model, which takes queries as input and produces community vectors as answers.

-For the graph encoder, we do not use the fusion result and just use the output of the graph encoder itself in the $l$-th layer $H_G^{(l)}$ as the input of the $(l+1)$-th layer.
-Thus, we can keep the graph encoder independent of any query information and maintain the robustness of the model.